IgnatiusEzeani/IgnatiusEzeani.github.io/_publications/2012-01-01-okechukwu2012survey.md

 venue: 'Virtual Reality and Environments, CS L{\&apos;a}nyi (Ed.).
 InTech'
 citation: 'Okechukwu, Onyesolu Moses, Ezeani, Ignatius, Okonkwo, Obikwelu Raphael (2012), A survey of some virtual reality tools and resources'
 ---
-Recommended citation: Okechukwu, Onyesolu Moses, Ezeani, Ignatius, Okonkwo, Obikwelu Raphael (2012), A survey of some virtual reality tools and resources